kennux/UnityTK/Documentation/Audio.md

 ### SimpleAudioEvent

-Audio event implementation which simply plays an AudioClip on an AudioSource.
+Audio event implementation which simply plays an AudioClip on an arbitrary UnityTK audio source implementation.
+It is designed for spatial audio playback, but can also be used for non-spatial playback.

 ### MusicTrack

-Specialized audio event to be used for music playback.
+Specialized audio event to be used for music playback with the MusicPlayer.

+## UnityTK AudioSource

+The audio system is built upon an audio source abstraction layer on top of the unity audio system.
+This layer gives UnityTK the ability to implement arbitrary audio playback behaviour.

+### UTKAudioSource

+Simple wrapper on top of AudioSource, can be used for "regular" audio sources.
+Will always use 3d spatial blending for playback!

+### ProximityBasedAudioSource

+An audio source that can be used to play back sounds with 2d spatial blending.
+The audio volume and stereo panning will be calculated by the audio source's proximity to the screen center.

+### NonSpatialAudioSource

+A special audio source that will never take any spatial data into account and instead plays back sounds at a constant sound level.

 ## Player